The 2018 Tax Cuts and Jobs Act offers several smart charitable tax-wise opportunities.

 - Making an immediate impact: For individuals 70½ years old or older, you can make a qualified charitable distribution from an IRA that allows you to donate up to $100,000 (or $200,000 for couples) from your retirement account to the American Lung Association.
 You can satisfy the required minimum distribution from your IRA while reducing your taxable income, even if you don’t itemize.

-- Create a legacy of fighting for clean air: You may name the American Lung Association as a beneficiary of all or part of a retirement account, while leaving less heavily taxed assets to your family.
+- Create a legacy of life, hope, and love: You may name the American Lung Association as a beneficiary of all or part of a retirement account, while leaving less heavily taxed assets to your family.

 You may be able to save on taxes two ways when you donate them to the American Lung Association: